Terms of Service

 4.5.2 Customer grants Postscript a perpetual, non-exclusive, non-transferable, royalty-free, worldwide right and license to use Customer Marketing Content on the Postscript Website and to identify Customer on the Postscript Website as one of its partners.
 In addition, Customer grants to Postscript the right to use Customer Marketing Content and any performance data related to Customer’s use of the Postscript Platform and its Services in case studies, slide decks, and any other marketing materials.

-4.5.3 All Customer Submissions become the property of Postscript and may be published (except personal information) by Postscript in any manner that Postscript deems to be appropriate, including via all forms of media and publication.
-Customer is solely responsible for the content of all Submissions, including any violation of copyright, privacy, fraud or other Applicable Laws and regulations.
+4.5.3 Customer grants Postscript a perpetual, non-exclusive, non-transferable, royalty-free, worldwide right and license to use all Customer Submissions for any purpose.
+Customer acknowledges and agrees that in accordance with the license granted to Postscript in this Section 4.5.3, all Submissions may be published (except personal information) by Postscript in any manner that Postscript deems to be appropriate, including via all forms of media and publication.
+Customer is solely responsible for the content of all Submissions, including any violation of copyright, privacy, fraud or other applicable laws and regulations.
 Customer acknowledges and agree to hold Postscript harmless and to defend and indemnify Postscript in accordance with Section 8 (Indemnification) from any civil actions filed or threatened to be filed by any third party or entity who alleges that Customer’s Submissions support a legal cause of action.

 5.1 Confidential Information - Definition.